atdt/harvesting-toolkit/README.md

 The json file is one you'll create by hand to create a machine readable record of the archive.
 This file contains vital data, including the url that was archived, and date of archiving. the [id.json readme](docs/id-json.md) goes into much more detail.

 ### 4a.
 Identify Data Links & WGET loop with sleep
 If you encounter a page that links to lots of data (for example a "downloads" page), this approach may well work.
-It's important to know Only use this approach when you encounter *data*, for example pdf's, .zip archives, .csv datasets, etc.
+It's important to only use this approach when you encounter *data*, for example pdf's, .zip archives, .csv datasets, etc.

 The tricky part of this approach is generating a list of urls to download from the page.
 If you're skilled with using scripts in combination with html-parsers (for example python's wonderful [beautiful-soup package](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#quick-start)), go for it.
-Otherwise, we've included the [jquery-url-extraction guide](tools/jquery-url-extraction)], which has the advantage of working within a browser & can operate on a page that has been modified by javascript.
+Otherwise, we've included the [jquery-url-extraction guide](tools/jquery-url-extraction)], which has the advantage of working within a browser and can operate on a page that has been modified by javascript.

 The example uses this approach, leveraging the jquery-url extraction method to generate a list of urls to feed the wget loop.

 ### 4b.
 FTP download
-have a look download_ftp_tree.py, there's example usage & stuff in the file.
+Have a look at [download_ftp_tree.py] (tools/ftp/download_ftp_tree.py), there are use examples in the file.

 ### 4c.
 API scrape / Custom Solution
-if you encounter an api, chances are you'll have to build some sort of custom solution, or investigate a social angle, for example: asking someone with greater access for a database dump.
+If you encounter an api, chances are you'll have to build some sort of custom solution, or investigate a social angle.
+For example: asking someone with greater access for a database dump.

 ### 5. Write [id].json metadata, add /tools
-From there you'll want to fill out the metadata.json, copy any scripts & tools you used into the /tools directory.
-It may seem strange to copy code multiple times, but this can help later to reconstruct the archiving process for further refinment later on.
+From there you'll want to fill out the metadata.json, copy any scripts and tools you used into the /tools directory.
+It may seem strange to copy code multiple times, but this can help later to reconstruct the archiving process for further refinement later on.

 It's worth using some judgement here.
-If a "script" you used includes an entire copy of JAVA, or some suite beyond a simple script, it may be better to document your process in a file & leave that in the tools directory instead.
+If a "script" you used includes an entire copy of JAVA, or some suite beyond a simple script, it may be better to document your process in a file and leave that in the tools directory instead.

 ### 6. Package data
-Next you'll ship this packet of data on for "bagging", a process outlined in another document.
+Next you'll ship this packet of data on for ["bagging"](example/DAFD2E80-965F-4989-8A77-843DE716D899/DAFD2E80-965F-4989-8A77-843DE716D899.json).
 The method of delivery will be different depending on where you're working.
 If you're at an archiving event, be sure to ask the organizers what to do with finished data.

 #### Leave the data unmodified
 During the process you may feel inclined to clean things up, add structure to the data, etc. Avoid temptation.
 Your finished archive will be hashed so we can compare it later for changes, and it's important that we archive original, unmodified content.